christian3ferrer/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+  .map returns an entire new array of data (best use would be to use when u need to find strings of data in a a large array) .reduce does not return a new array of data and is used for summing up data sets  (best case use would be adding up a set of item values in an array)
+  .filter returns a new array but is based on true or false no other parameters (best use would be finding strict parameter in data such ad specific date periods)

 2. Explain the difference between a callback and a higher order function.

+  A higher-order function is a function that takes another function(s) as an argument(s) and/or returns a function to its callers.
+A callback function is a function that is passed to another function with the expectation that the other function will call it.

 3. Explain what a closure is.

+  A closure is when an inner function reaches out of its scope to grab a variable defined in an outer function

 4. Describe the four principles of the 'this' keyword.

+  1) Window binding - When we havent given 'this context binds to global object.
+  2) Implicit binding - Applies to objects with methods.
+When the function (method) is invoked, look the the left of the dot.
+  3) Explicit binding - we tell a function what the 'this' keyword should be using .call, .apply or .bind.
+  4) New binding - When a function is invoked with a new keyword the this keyword inside that function is bound to the new object being constructed.

 5. Why do we need super() in an extended class?

+We need to to access the parents constructor.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.